logicwind/LWPhotoEditor/README.md

 🇨🇳 Chinese (Simplified/Traditional), 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇺🇦 Ukranian, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkey, 🇸🇦 Arabic, 🇳🇱 Dutch.

 ### <a id="Installation"></a>Installation
-There are four ways to use ZLImageEditor in your project:

-  - using CocoaPods
-  - using Carthage
-  - using Swift Package Manager
-  - manual install (build frameworks or embed Xcode Project)

 #### CocoaPods
-To integrate ZLImageEditor into your Xcode project using CocoaPods, specify it to a target in your Podfile:
+To integrate LWPhotoEditor into your Xcode project using CocoaPods, specify it to a target in your Podfile:

 ```
 source 'https://github.com/CocoaPods/Specs.git'